cookbrite/cwac-camera/README-original.markdown

 Version
 -------
-This is version v0.6.12 of this module, meaning it is coming along nicely.
+This is version v0.7.0 of this module, and it is discontinued outside of changes dictated by changes to Android itself (e.g., 0.7.0 renaming `getHost()` to `getCameraHost()` to avoid an API Level 23 change to `Fragment`).

 Demo
 ----